-Tracks are a great way to get a good idea of your pacing because they are completely flat.
+Tracks are a great place to get a good idea of your pacing because they are completely flat, and a standard length (400 meters).
 If you want to know where your fitness level really is, a track will give you accurate information.

-And if you bring a friend, you can give him or her the stopwatch and just run, not needing to check every 10-15 seconds what your pace.
+And if you bring a friend, you can give them the stopwatch and just run, not needing to check your pace every 10-15 seconds.
 Instead, you can wait until you make it around the track to get an update.

 Another option is to place mile markers or run on a trail that already has mile markers.
 You can check the stopwatch every time you pass a mile marker and know what your pace was for that particular mile.

 Sure, some people call it the “dreadmill.”
 But the nice thing about a treadmill is that you can set your pace beforehand, and then the machine maintains the speed while you need to simply keep your legs churning.
 If you want to run a 10:00 mile, you can set the treadmill at 6 mph, and your a steady pace will be assured.